 Being able to sleep through the night or not has to do with how balanced your hypothalamus is.

-Your hypothalamus controls your day night cycles – your sleep rhythms.
+Your hypothalamus controls your day-night cycles – your sleep rhythms.
 Your hypothalamus is incredibly sensitive to light.
-It tells your pineal gland when to make melatonin and wakes you up in the morning with bursts dopamine to turn off prolactin.
+It tells your pineal gland when to make melatonin and wakes you up in the morning with bursts of dopamine to turn off prolactin.
 Prolactin is another nocturnal hormone that helps put you into the deepest sleep and triggers your immune system to protect you.

 You don’t go into that deep REM sleep, and you’re easily awakened – waking up between two and four in the morning is very very common.

-Well, of course taking hormone replacement therapy through the change can help.
-But what if you’ve decided not to take any bioidentical hormones, what can you do about the insomnia?
+Taking hormone replacement therapy through the change can help.
+But what if you’ve decided not to take any bioidentical hormones, what can you do about insomnia?

 Well, at this point your melatonin levels have dropped pretty significantly.
-Taking low doses of melatonin, especially in a sustained release form – meaning it’s not going to be released into your body right away but starts to release quite a few hours after you take it – can actually help you to get deeper sleep sand stay asleep.
+Taking low doses of melatonin, especially in a sustained-release form – meaning it’s not going to be released into your body right away but starts to release quite a few hours after you take it – can actually help you to get deeper sleep and stay asleep.

 But there’s more that you can do.
 It’s super important that you practice really good sleep hygiene throughout the change of life and especially in the postmenopausal period.
 When you get up in the middle of the night because you have to urinate and turn on all the lights and find that you’re not being able to fall back asleep so you watch TV to calm down,- that’s not the way to reset your circadian rhythm.

 You should not be exposed to any light at night because it disrupts your melatonin production drastically.
-A study was done on college students in which researchers kept the subjects sleep deprived for multiple days.
-And then finally allowed them to sleep in a completely dark room and checked their salivary melatonin levels, which were nice and high until they shone a small pen light on the back of their knees.
+A study was done on college students in which researchers kept the subjects sleep-deprived for multiple days.
+And then finally allowed them to sleep in a completely dark room and checked their salivary melatonin levels, which were nice and high until the researchers shone a small penlight on the back of the subjects’ knees.
 The light didn’t even have to shine in their eyes in order for their melatonin levels to drop.

 That’s how sensitive your body is to light.
-And so exposing yourself to any light at night will diminish your ability to make an adequate amount of melatonin so that you do not go into deep sleep.
-And without deep sleep you won’t ever feel rested.
+So exposing yourself to any light at night will diminish your ability to make an adequate amount of melatonin so that you do not go into a deep sleep.
+And without deep sleep, you won’t ever feel rested.
 So, turn off all of those lights.